When and How to Enroll During Open Enrollment Period

 Before you enroll each year, consider which changes or improvements you’d like to make with your plan.
 Also, look at any services or medications you may need.

-It’s hard to become an expert at something when you only do it once a year.
-Since it’s been roughly 365 days since the last Open Enrollment, we’ve put together a refresher that includes dates you need to know, common Open Enrollment answers, and what to do if you miss Open Enrollment.
+It can be difficult to navigate enrollment when you only do it once per year.
+To help with the next Open Enrollment, we’ve put together a refresher that includes dates you need to know, common Open Enrollment answers, and what to do if you miss Open Enrollment.

 Each year, individuals and families can sign up for private health insurance during the Open Enrollment Period (OEP).
 During the OEP, health insurance customers can shop for plans through the following: